franciscofregona/BAL-anced-pat-ENA/Readme.md

-# Francisco Fregona's submission for the Site Reliability Engineer position at Balena.io.
+# Francisco Fregona's submission for the Site Reliability Engineer position at Balanced Patena.io.

 Prerequisites
 =============